isontheline/pro.webssh.net/src/docs/documentation/pricing.md

     :arrow_right: By purchasing the full version of WebSSH you can add as many SSH / SFTP / TUNNEL connections as you want.
 There is no other limitation on the FREE version.

+    :one: Only one purchase will allow you to use WebSSH on all your devices (by using the same Apple ID).
+So you will be able to use WebSSH on your iPhone, your iPad and your Mac with the same purchase!

     :moneybag: Get your money's worth : Unlike competitors, WebSSH isn't a subscription model app.
 No hidden costs.
 You buy it for **lifetime** with regular updates for **FREE**!

 ## PRO and FREE features matrix